ashwoodaa/mastery-exercise-command-line-apps/README.md

 # Requirements

 1. A full test suite with full coverage of all methods
-2. User data will be stored in a text file and should contain at minimum
+2. User data will be serialized to a file (name of your choosing) and should contain the following information, at minimum:
-  - A user ID number
+  - A unique identifier
   - Screen name
   - Full name
-3. Chirps will be stored in a text file and should contain at minimum
+3. Chirps will be serialized to a file (name of your choosing) and should contain the following information, at minimum
-  - A chirp ID number
+  - A unique identifier
   - Who authored the chirp
   - The text content of the chirp

 # How to get started

 1. Design first.
-Identify the objects involved in the application (e.g. users, chirps, and conversations) and decide what classes you will need.
+Identify the objects involved in the application and decide what classes you will need.
+1. The information is related to each other, so think about how you will connect the users and chirps together.
 1. Write tests for creation of required objects, and verify their properties and behavior.
 1. You can use `input()` and `print()` to show prompts and read user input.
-1. You know how to use [`open()`, `readline()` and `write()`](https://docs.python.org/3.3/tutorial/inputoutput.html#reading-and-writing-files) to maniuplate data in text files.
+1. You know how to use [`open()`, `readline()` and `write()`](https://docs.python.org/3.3/tutorial/inputoutput.html#reading-and-writing-files) to manipulate data in text files.
 1. [Serialize](https://docs.python.org/3.3/library/pickle.html) the user and chirp data before storage & deserialize on read.
-1. You can write conditional logic with `if`

 ## UI Basics